 Generate Your Vermont Small Claims Forms

-Answer a few plain-English questions and SmallClaimsHelper drafts your completed claim and a judge script for Vermont — ready to review and file for $19.
+Answer a few plain-English questions and SmallClaimsHelper drafts your completed Vermont claim and a judge script — ready to review and file for $19.

-Start My Claim — $19This page is general information, not legal advice.
-Vermont small claims forms, fees, and limits change over time and can vary by county — always use the current official forms and verify requirements with your court before you file.
+Start My Claim — $19Consider this background, not legal advice.
+Vermont small claims forms, fees, and limits are updated periodically and can differ by county, so always use the official current forms and check with your court before you file.